 Satellite News Gathering

-You can apply for a new license or change the details of an existing license.
+You can apply for a new licence or change the details of an existing licence.

 Dutch 5G-fieldlab